erincatto/box2c/docs/collision.md

 ![Tunneling](images/tunneling2.svg){html: width=30%}

-The `b2TimeOfImpact` function is used to determine the time when two moving shapes collide.
+The `b2TimeOfImpact()` function is used to determine the time when two moving shapes collide.
 This is called the *time of impact* (TOI).
-The main purpose of `b2TimeOfImpact` is for tunnel prevention.
-In particular, it is designed to prevent moving objects from tunneling outside of static level geometry.
+The main purpose of `b2TimeOfImpact()` is for tunnel prevention.
+Box2D uses this internally to prevent moving objects from tunneling through of static shapes.

-This function accounts for rotation and translation of both shapes, however if the rotations are large enough, then the function may miss a collision.
-However the function will still report a non-overlapped time and will capture all translational collisions.

-The time of impact function identities an initial separating axis and ensures the shapes do not cross on that axis.
+The `b2TimeOfImpact()` identities an initial separating axis and ensures the shapes do not cross on that axis.
 This might miss collisions that are clear at the final positions.
 While this approach may miss some collisions, it is very fast and adequate for tunnel prevention.